trailofbits/siderophile/README.md

 Siderophile will output the path of these objects, along with an indication of what type of syntactic block they were found in.
 The list received from this step contains every unsafe block in every dependency of the crate, regardless of whether it's used.
-To narrow this down, we need to compare Siderophile's list to nodes in the callgraph of the crate.
+To narrow this down, Siderophile needs to compare its list to nodes in the callgraph of the crate.

-Using the callgraph produced in the first step, we check which elements from the Siderophile output are actually executed from the crate in question.
+Using the callgraph produced in the first step, Siderophile checks which elements from the output are actually executed from the crate in question.
 This step (implemented in `src/callgraph_matching`) is not guaranteed to find everything, but it has shown good results against manual search.
 It is also not immune to false positives, although none have been found yet.
 The labels of the